HuzaifaWatto/HuzaifaWatto/README.md

 - 👋 Hi, I’m @HuzaifaWatto
-- 👀 I’m interested in Unity Game Development.
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning C# programming.
+- 🌱 I’m currently learning ML/DL.
-- 💞️ I’m looking to collaborate on any game projecct.
 - 📫 How to reach me huzaifawatto.lhr2@gmail.com, +923104416902
+- I was unity game developer for 2 years nd IOS developer for 1 year

 <!---
 HuzaifaWatto/HuzaifaWatto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.